ajoy2008/data_structure_c/03_stack/application/02_stack_demo_cli_s32/Readme.txt

-Planning for stack demonstration with CLI based approach
+A CLI based demonstration of S32 stack operations like PUSH and POP